 His mom and I didn’t miss a beat, merely curious why he waited for the second day.
 “Doing it on the first day would’ve been such a cliché!” was our son’s response.

-So the next morning after a shower, and applying the subtle eye make-up that’s been a daily routine since he appeared in his first stage production last spring, our boy donned a dress and packed up his book bag before classes.
+So the next morning after a shower, and applying the subtle eye make-up that’s been a daily routine since he appeared in his first stage production last spring, our son donned a dress and packed up his book bag before classes.
+My son wore a dress.

 The blue cotton sundress he chose would be fitting of any teenage girl.
 Heck, it might actually be something his mom would wear.
 And he looked pretty darn good in it.
 I like how it ties behind the neck, and I wondered how he got it on without asking for help.
 The unfilled bulge at the breast is a bit distracting at first, but overall he looks like a fit young man making a bold fashion choice.